tslateman/site/language-story.md

 ## English, Chinese, and Taiwanese

 In English, we have a common written language, as well as a fairly common spoken language, with a few regional differences.
 Many have accents, but this is nowhere near the difference between Chinese and Taiwanese.

+Please forgive the mix of simplified and traditional characters as I quote from sources and switch contexts.
+I usually favor the traditional ones because I learned on those, I find them more elegant, and the extra detail offers clarity.
+Almost like music from vinyl records over lossy compressed files on digital media.
+Alas, the world moves on and I comply.

 Chinese has 中文 ("central language") and many dialects Mandarin 普通话 ("ordinary talk") or 國語 ("national language")